 Linnea Stewart has been awarded a Fulbright to study and conduct research on bird populations on organic and non-organic farms in India.

-Roanoke College students have participated in three diplomatic conferences in recent months, winning awards in each on national and regional levels.
+Roanoke College students have participated in three diplomatic conferences in recent months, winning awards in each on regional and national levels.

 Over the weekend, freshmen Ian Densley, Connor Kinkema and Cole Hensen took on the legendary Triple Crown hike, a 37-mile loop in the Blue Ridge Mountains.